vipulnaik/diet-exercise-health/best-practices/best-practices-around-intense-and-hard-food-consumption.md

 and for two days after, the intense food consumption.
 Symptoms (anal swelling, mouth issues, etc.) from very intense foods can take up to two days to appear.

+### For cayenne pepper: make sure to err on the side of a low dose for all meals, and skip in case of any elevated risk factors

+I want to continue using cayenne pepper to get slight capsaicin exposure, which helps with spice tolerance for the event of having to eat outside food (particularly Indian, Thai, and Vietnamese, which tend to be decent options in terms of cost and nutrition).
+However, the main downside of cayenne pepper is that once it is added to a meal prep, it cannot be un-added, so I am stuck with it for the whole of the consumption of that meal prep, even if I develop issues that lead me to want to limit intense food consumption.

+For safety, therefore:

+* Err on the side of dosing low in the prepared meal.
+Consider adding more separately if I really want to.

+* Skip whenever there are potential factors that elevate my risk, even if I'm not sure if those factors will materialize.
+For instance, mouth bites, increased anal irritation, throat issues.

+* Choose an even smaller dose if reintroducing after two or more weeks of abstinence, as tolerance may take a while to build back up.

 ## Limits related to fasting